LorenzoSciandra/Dynamic-vehicle-routing-problem-with-stochastic-customer-requests-and-multiple-delivery-routes/README.md

 1. `runner.py`: seleziona quanti e quali istanze di problema eseguire (default=810) e genera altrettanti files di output .txt contenenti i risultati.
 Nello specifico saranno generati due file per ogni istanza, dato che queste saranno eseguite sia con il Branch & Bound che con il Branch & Regret;
 2. `extractor.py`: accorpa tutte le informazioni rilevanti contenute nei file generati con l'esecuzione precedente in due tabelle .csv una per il Branch & Bound e l'altra per il Branch & Regret;
 3. `analyzer.py`: genera in maniera interattiva da terminale diversi plot di confronto sui risultati ottenuti.

+## Disclaimer

+> The primary authors of the code are Professor Jean Francois Cote and his colleagues, who are researching these issues.
+Please note that the code may not be in its final version and therefore may not be suitable for commercial use.
+As indicated by the headers of the files, it is intended for academic purposes only.
+If you have any suggestions or would like to propose improvements, please contact Jean-Francois Cote at jean-francois.cote@fsa.ulaval.ca.